GPrivitera84/GPrivitera84/README.md

 - 👋 Hi, I’m @GPrivitera84
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in programming and data analytics
-- 🌱 I’m currently learning Python, SQL, R
+- 🌱 I’m currently learning Python, SQL,
-- 💞️ I’m looking to collaborate on Python, SQL, R
+- 💞️ I’m looking to collaborate on Python, SQL,
 - 📫 How to reach me gregory.privitera@gmail.com

 <!---